DRF Staff

 Previously, Victoria worked in the human rights and disability team of the Office of the UN High Commissioner for Human Rights and was Senior Human Rights Adviser at the International Disability Alliance.
 She has extensive experience in civil society organizations leading advocacy and supporting the participation of organizations of persons with disabilities before the UN, regional, and national human rights mechanisms.
 Victoria has also conducted strategic litigation at the national, regional, and international levels on behalf of women, persons with disabilities, migrants, survivors of torture and ill-treatment, and persons at the intersections of these and other underrepresented groups.

-Having acquired her law degree in Australia, she was admitted as legal practitioner to the NSW Supreme Court and obtained her Masters in Human Rights Law at the Institut des Hautes Etudes Européennes of the University of Strasbourg, France.
+Having acquired her law degree in Australia, Victoria obtained her Masters in Human Rights Law at the Institut des Hautes Etudes Européennes of the University of Strasbourg, France.

 Jorge wearing a light blue shirt speaks in a microphone